keruzu/trap_mux/configuration_examples.md

 * **ignoreVersions `<SNMP Version>[,<SNMP Version>]`**

   Specify one or more SNMP versions to ignore.
-Any traps that have a version that matches any listed here will be ignored and dropped by trapex.
+Any traps that have a version that matches any listed here will be ignored and dropped by trapmux.
 Valid versions are: `v1`, `v2c`, and `v3` (or just `1`, `2`, `3` would suffice as well).
 Multiple entries are separated by a comma (no spaces).

   **Note:**
-  Specifying all three versions will cause trapex to complain and exit at startup because no traps would be processed at all in that case.
+  Specifying all three versions will cause trapmux to complain and exit at startup because no traps would be processed at all in that case.

 #### _Log File Handling:_